 We often expose the proxy APIs that connect applications to their backend APIs.
-With a proxy API, the application continues to run without issue and continue to call and connect to the backend API while a is editing it.
+With a proxy API, the application continues to run without issue and continue to call and connect to the backend API while a developer is editing it.
 Exposing a proxy API also protects the backend API from the world, shielding the real IP address.

 The advantage of using a proxy is having a layer of separation to ensure that any attacks against our API are stopped well before anyone interacts with our main servers.
 This creates extra protection for our existing APIs.